ProjectOpenSea/opensea-stream-discord-webhook/README.md

 Fill out the `.env` file with:

-- your OpenSea Stream API URL and API key
+- Your OpenSea Stream API URL and API key, which you can request [here](https://docs.opensea.io/reference/request-an-api-key)
-- the Discord webhook ID and token for the Discord you would like to send messages to.
-TODO: Add instructions for how to get this.
+- The Discord webhook ID and token for the Discord you would like to send messages to.
+ - To get a Discord webhook for your server, go to the channel you would like to add a webhook to and click the 'Edit Channel' button.
+ - Click on the Integrations tab and then Webhooks
+ - Click 'New Webhook' and give it a cool name + photo.
+ - Click on 'Copy Webhook URL'.
+This will give a URL of the format `https://discord.com/api/webhooks/{WEBHOOK_ID}/{WEBHOOK_TOKEN}`, which you can now use in your `.env` file.

 ## Running locally